sophiarupina13/movingRectangle/README.md

-It is necessary to set JavaFX supported JDK.
+To run the application, it is necessary to set JavaFX supported JDK.